The Textlocal SMPP Server

 The Textlocal SMS SMPP server supports the commonly used encoding types defined in the PDU.
 The data_coding parameter can be one of the following:

 - 0x00 GSM 03.38 (default)

 If a PDU is sent with a data_coding type other than the three listed above, you may experience inconsistent results.

 Test Mode, Scheduling and Other PDU values

-The Textlocal SMPP server support both relative and absolute schedule times as per the SMPP specification.
-For example a relative schedule time such as 010302070800400R would mean that message will be delivered 1 year, 3 months, 2 days, 7 hours, 8 minutes, 0 seconds and 4 tenths of second from now.
+The Textlocal SMPP server supports both relative and absolute schedule times as per the SMPP specification.
+For example, a relative schedule time such as 010302070800400R would mean that a message will be delivered 1 year, 3 months, 2 days, 7 hours, 8 minutes, 0 seconds and 4 tenths of second from now.